Construction Industry (Sustainability, Climate Change)

 Housing and Development (Sustainability)

-Valuation and Investment (Sustainability)
+Valuation and Investment (Sustainability, Climate Change)

 Dr. Georgia Warren-Myers joined the University of Melbourne as a Lecturer in Property in 2015.
 Dr. Warren-Myers joined the University of Melbourne from industry, where she practiced as a Certified Practising Valuer for Westlink Consulting covering a broad range of property including: commercial; retail; industrial; residential; and englobo, commercial and residential development sties.
 Georgia earned a doctorate from the University of Melbourne entitled “Valuation practice issues in commercial property: the relationship between sustainability and market value”.
 Prior to and during her doctoral studies Georgia was employed by Jones Lang LaSalle as a property valuer (– Australia and New Zealand) and National Sustainability Manager (in New Zealand) and as a graduate development manager for the Mirvac Group.

 Dr. Warren-Myers research core research focus is investigating the value and valuation of sustainability in the built environment.
 This is focused on sustainability and resilience in the areas of valuation, urban development, investment and construction in housing and commercial property.
-Georgia is on the editorial board of the Journal for Property Investment and Finance and reviews for a number of other journals including: Construction Economics and Building, Journal of Sustainable Real Estate, Studies in Higher Education, the Journal of Property Management, and the International Journal of Housing Markets.
+Georgia is on the editorial board of the Journal for Property Investment and Finance and reviews for a number of other journals including: Journal of Cleaner Production, Construction Economics and Building, Journal of Sustainable Real Estate, Studies in Higher Education, the Journal of Property Management, and the International Journal of Housing Markets.
 Georgia is a member of several boards at both State and National level with the Australian Property Institute.

 Faculty ABP ECR Grant – 2015 ABP- Investigating demand-side stakeholders’ ability to mainstream sustainability in residential construction.
 This research examined and demonstrated that volume builders are a key demand-side stakeholder and they wield significant power for sustainability implementation; from supply chain to purchaser.